jackonshiundu/Advanced-JAva/README.md

 For more advanced input handling or when dealing with external resources, BufferedReader can be a better choice.
 System.in.read() can be useful in some cases, but it requires careful handling, especially for multi-character inputs.
 By understanding these different input methods, you can decide which one suits your specific use case.

+# MyThreads.java

+This Java program demonstrates the concepts of multithreading, race conditions, and synchronization using the Runnable interface and Thread class.
+It also highlights how to manage concurrency to avoid problems when multiple threads access shared resources.

+Overview
+The program involves multiple threads performing different tasks concurrently, with one thread modifying a shared resource (count in the Counter class).
+The example demonstrates how race conditions can occur when multiple threads access and modify the same resource without proper synchronization.

+Key Concepts:
+Runnable Interface:

+Threads are created by implementing the Runnable interface and defining the run() method.
+Race Condition:

+A race condition occurs when multiple threads access and modify a shared resource concurrently, leading to unpredictable results.
+In this case, the shared resource is the count variable in the Counter class.
+Synchronization:

+To prevent race conditions, the increment() method in the Counter class is marked as synchronized.
+This ensures that only one thread can modify the count variable at a time.
+Thread Management:

+The Thread class is used to run the Runnable objects.
+Threads are started using the start() method, which internally calls the run() method of the Runnable.
+Classes and Functionality
+Class A (Runnable)
+Implements Runnable interface.
+The run() method prints "hi" five times with a 10ms pause between each print using Thread.sleep(10).
+Class B (Runnable)
+Implements Runnable interface.
+The run() method prints "Hello" five times without any delays.
+Class Counter
+Contains a shared variable count that multiple threads modify.
+The increment() method is synchronized to prevent race conditions while updating the count variable.
+Main Class (MyThreads)
+In the main() method, four threads are created:

+obj1 (an instance of A).
+obj2 (an instance of B).
+obj3 and obj4 (both are lambda expressions that call increment() on a shared Counter object).
+The obj3 and obj4 threads increment the count variable 10 times each.
+Without synchronization, multiple threads might update count concurrently, leading to an inconsistent final value.

+The Thread class is used to execute the Runnable objects.
+The start() method initiates the execution of the threads.

+Output
+Without synchronization (synchronized keyword) in the increment() method, you may observe inconsistent results in the value of count due to race conditions.
+With synchronization, only one thread can increment count at a time, resulting in the correct final value of count.